holleymcfly/pdf-creator/README.md

 # pdf-creator
 ## High-level API for creating PDF documents, using apache pdfbox.

-The goal of this project is to provide an API that is easy to use for creating pdf documents.
+The goal of this project is to provide an open source API that is easy to use for creating pdf documents.
+It uses the pdfbox project from apache, which offers good functionality, but isn't very easy to use.

 ## [Handling Fonts](https://github.com/holleymcfly/pdf-creator/wiki/Handling-fonts)
 The pdf-creator needs the font that shall be used in the document.
 The font is of type `PdfFont` that contains the font type and its size.